HugeGraph-Loader Quick Start

 docker exec -it loader bin/hugegraph-loader.sh -g hugegraph -f /loader/dataset/struct.json -s /loader/dataset/schema.groovy -h server -p 8080

-Then we can obverse the result:
+Then we can see the result:

 HugeGraphLoader worked in NORMAL MODE